 Things to do when in Plaza Mayor Spain

-Did you know that the plaza takes on the shape of an almost perfect square?
+Did you know that the plaza has an almost perfect square shape?
 And that all its gates form beautiful aches?
-Thousands of people can be accommodated at the plaza, and because it is one of the most popular and accessible tourist sites in Centro Madrid, it never runs out of people.
+Thousands of people can enter and be accommodated at the plaza, and because it is one of the most popular and accessible tourist sites in Centro Madrid, it never runs out of people.

 Here are fun things that you can do inside the Mayor Plaza:

-Plaza Mayor’s sides are lined with many popular restaurants and cafes.
-I suggest that you opt for the restaurante that offers terrace dining, as it meant the chance to enjoy the best views of exciting goings-in inside the plaza as you relish bocadillos, paella, or other delicious traditional Spanish cocido.
+Plaza Mayor’s sides are lined with great restaurants and cafes.
+I suggest that you opt for one that offers terrace dining, as this affords you the best views of the goings-in inside the plaza — while of course, relishing bocadillos or ant other traditional Spanish cocido.

-Do you want to see yourself garbed in a chulapo?
-Find those headless mannequins that are dressed in such costumes.
-All you need to do is pose behind any of these mannequins and have someone take your photo, and Voila!
-You have a souvenir pic of yourself looking smart in this particular traditional Spanish costume.
+Want to see yourself garbed in a chulapo?
+Pose behind one of those mannequins standing in the plaza’s corner, have someone take your photo, and Voila!
+You have a souvenir pic of yourself looking smart in this traditional Spanish costume.
 All for a fee, of course.

 4. Visit the Tourism Information Center Office

 Housed at the Casa de la Panaderia, the city tourism agency they will help you come up with the best tour itinerary.
-They also provide free maps and brochures.
-Needless to say, the tourist information centre at the square is the most modern tourism information agency in the country.
-It offers assistance to local and foreign tourists all days of the year, starting at 9:30AM.
+Maps and brochures are free for the taking.
+Open all days of the year, starting at 9:30AM.

 Souvnir paradise, that’s what Mayor Plaza is – the place is where you’ll find Madrid mugs, dolls, abanicos, Real Madrid shirts, Flamenco figurines, and so many more.
-You will have a grand time choosing souvenirs as there are just many shops around to go to.
-Most offer fine quality souvenir items, all of which will help you cherish your Madrid Spain vacation.
+Time to buy something that will help you cherish your Madrid Spain vacation.